looooongChen/instSeg/README.md

-# InstNetV2
+# instSeg
-InstNetV2: an CNN framework for instance segmtnation
+a collection implementatsions of deep learning approaches for instance segmentation of biomedical images

+instSegDCAN: DCAN: Deep Contour-Aware Networks for Accurate Gland Segmentation

 ## Overview: